 Malibu & DJ Dillon Francis Remix an Internet Sensation into a Summer Anthem You Can't Ignore

-To the beat of The Coconut Nut Malibu Remix, over 30 Malibu Ambassadors from around the world will spark a dance craze #TheCoconutChallenge benefiting those impacted by COVID-19.
+To the beat of The Coconut Nut Malibu Remix, over 30 Malibu Ambassadors from around the world will spark a dance craze #TheCoconutChallenge.

 NEW YORK, Aug.
 4, 2020 /PRNewswire/ -- Malibu is bringing a little bit of sunshine to the world this summer through a partnership with Platinum Selling American DJ and producer Dillon Francis and over 30 Malibu Ambassadors from seven different countries for the launch of #TheCoconutChallenge.
 Media personalities and creators such as comedian Hannah Stocking, singer and radio presenter Fleur East, and creative director Ashley Banjo will kick off #TheCoconutChallenge by performing The Coconut Nut Malibu Remix dance moves, created by renowned choreographer Matt Steffanina.